LibreCat/Dancer-Plugin-Catmandu-SRU/README.md

         * name - A short descriptive name for the schema
         * fix - Optionally an array of fixes to apply to the records before they are transformed into XML
         * template - The path to a Template Toolkit file to transform your records into this format
-    * template_options - An optional hash of configuration options that will be passed to L<Catmandu::Exporter::Template> or L<Template>.
+    * template_options - An optional hash of configuration options that will be passed to L<Catmandu::Exporter::Template> or L<Template>
+    * content_type - Set a custom content type header, the default is 'text/xml'.

 Below is a sample minimal configuration for the 'sample.yml' demo above: